84 total views, 1 views today

 Each one of these activities should be mapped out in a process flow to ensure that the process is efficient and that roles and responsibilities are defined.
 Performance metrics related to measuring the processes’ efficiency and outcome are required to manage the process and understand the value it provides to customers.
 However, process metrics are only one element of ensuring high customer satisfaction.
 Error rate must also be measured and thresholds of tolerance established.

 Each of the incident management process activities has potential associated errors.
 During the incident detection, avoidance and initiation activities, errors can result from customers entering into the support organization through the wrong channel.
 For example, the customer called the sales phone number instead of a support phone number.
 The customer may enter an incident into the self-service request portal.
-Although human error can not be prevented, it is important to understand how many times an error occurs and whether action must be taken to more fully communicate the channels and options to the customer via the web, all support documentation, and possibly on product packaging.
+Although human error cannot be prevented, it is important to understand how many times an error occurs and whether action must be taken to more fully communicate the channels and options to the customer via the web, all support documentation, and possibly on product packaging.

 Another error can occur be if a customer selects the wrong choice in an upfront IVR (interactive voice response) system and must be immediately transferred to the correct support group.
-The frequency of this error could be the result of a failure to design a intuitive system with options that the customer understands.
+The frequency of this error could be the result of a failure to design an intuitive system with options that the customer understands.

 During the incident recording, validate customer, and log ticket activities, potential errors include provisioning service to non-authorized customers, failure to enter appropriate customer details into the incident ticket, or incorrectly documenting the issue the customer is experiencing.
 In the incident classification, prioritization, and matching activities, an incorrect classification or prioritization will result in reporting problems and missed SLAs.
-During troubleshoot and resolve, potential errors include not confirming resolution with the customer, inadequate ticket documentation of resolution, or service level breech.
+During troubleshoot and resolve, potential errors include not confirming resolution with the customer, inadequate ticket documentation of resolution, or service level breach.
 Incorrect assignment to the appropriate resolution group is an error within the functional escalation.
 This error is a common mistake that plagues many service centers.
 And the greatest potential error for closure is that the customer’s issue was not resolved.

 Errors in Incident Management result in lower customer perception of the quality of the services your organization provides.
 Even with great customer service skills and rapid response to fix the errors for an individual customer, the overall issue may not be addressed, and overall process efficiency decreases with repeated steps or errors in the process.